PieTw3lve/Tuxbrain-Bot/README.md

 ## Description
-Tux Bot is an open source, multi-use bot programmed by **Pie12#1069**.
-Tux Bot is written using [hikari.py](https://www.hikari-py.dev/), a new static-typed Python API for writing Discord Bot.
-Which means it is still in an alpha state, so expect some minor bugs!
-This bot is specifically for the Tux servers.
-However, feel free to run this bot for your personal use.
-Please check the license before performing any actions related to this bot.
+Tux Bot is a multi-use, open source Discord bot written in hikari.py, a new static-typed Python API.
+It was programmed by **Pie12#1069** and is in alpha, so expect some bugs.
+Tux Bot is designed for the Tux servers but can be used for personal use.
+Please check the license before using it.

 ## Features